Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 This is also available as command: ``` $ wp-purge-cache ``` as seen in [commands]({% post_url 2015-10-13-available-commands %}).

-### Make urls in content relative
+### Make urls content relative
-This makes migration easier and helps switching your site hostname when publishing your site
+This makes migration easier and helps when you need to switch your siteurl when publishing your site.

 > **Note:** relative urls are automatically changed into absolute urls when using feeds (rss,atom...)